Career Definition for Transit Police Officers

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the mean annual wage for transit police officers was $55,210 as of May 2012.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for transit police officers was $70,280 as of May 2017.
 Benefits for transit police officers commonly include insurance, retirement programs and free travel.
-However, the BLS notes that the number of jobs for transit and railroad police officers is expected to grow only six percent from 2010 to 2020, which is less than the average for all careers.
+However, the BLS notes that the number of jobs for transit and railroad police officers is expected to grow 6% from 2016 to 2026, which is average for all careers.

 Alternate Career Options

 Security guards patrol and monitor an assigned property or zone within a property.
 They uphold the law and any rules established by the property owner.
 They're on the lookout for crimes like trespassing, vandalism and theft; they may also keep track of coming and going employees or visitors to the site.
 Security guards also write incident reports as needed.
 Security guards usually have at least a high school diploma, but some employers require a two-year degree.
 On-the-job training is usually required for new hires.
 State licensing is sometimes required.
 Employment, training and licensing requirements are typically more stringent for security guards who will be carrying firearms.
-Security guards' job growth is expected to be 19% from 2010-2020, per the BLS.
-In 2012, the mean salary for security guards was $27,240, reported the BLS.
+Security guards' job growth is expected to be 6% from 2016-2026, per the BLS.
+In 2017, the median salary for security guards was $26,900, reported the BLS.

 A correctional officer works in a prison or jail.
 They oversee inmates' behavior, uphold rules, conduct searches of buildings and inmates for contraband or dangerous items, guide inmates to rehabilitative activities and report infractions or crimes that take place within the facility.
 Required education can vary from a high school diploma to a bachelor's degree, depending on the employer.
 Aspiring correctional officers complete academy training and on-the-job training.
 Professional certification is available.
-Correctional officers can look forward to job growth of five percent from 2010-2020, according to the BLS.
-The agency also reported that correctional officers earned mean pay of $43,550 in 2012.
+Correctional officers can expect a job decline of 8% from 2016-2026, according to the BLS.
+The agency also reported that correctional officers earned median pay of $43,540 in 2017.